dhh1128/codecraft.co/use-kind-words.md

   - author: Daniel Hardman
     date: 2015-10-06 20:16:01
     comment: |
       Excellent point about reality being our harshest critic.
-I hadn't looked at it from that perspective--but now that you point it out, it's undeniable.
+I hadn't looked at it from that perspective &mdash; but now that you point it out, it's undeniable.
   - author: David H
     date: 2015-10-06 20:35:34
     comment: |